Rådhusstræde 6: 18th century

-The seven properties were again listed as No, 10–16 in the cadastre of 1756.
+The seven properties were again listed as No. 10–16 in the cadastre of 1756.
 The owners at that time were a renteskriver (two properties), a master craftsman at Orlogsværftet (two properties), a building painter, a distiller and a shoemaker.

 The buildings were all destroyed in the Copenhagen Fire of 1795.
 The fire sites were subsequently merged into a single property.
 The current building on the site was constructed by Andreas Hallander in 1797.
 He was one of the most active master builders in the rebuilding of the city after the fire.

 The Magens family

-The new property was sold to Johannes Magens (1745-1801), a former bookkeeper and customs officer ('kontrollør, taksatør, visitator samd vejermester) on Saint John in the Danish West Indies.
+The new property was sold to Johannes Magens (1745–1801), a former bookkeeper and customs officer ('kontrollør, taksatør, visitator samd vejermester) on Saint John in the Danish West Indies.

 At the time of the 1801 census, Magens' property was home to just two households.
-Magens resided in the building with his wife Else Margaretha Magens (née chmidt), their four children (aged seven to 21), the son Joachim Melchior Magens from his first marriage (1715 - 1783, jurist), a housekeeper, a female cook, a coachman, two black seamstresses (aged 16 and 19) and three male servants (aged 12 to 18, one of them black).
+Magens resided in the building with his wife Else Margaretha Magens (née Schmidt), their four children (aged seven to 21), the son Joachim Melchior Magens from his first marriage (1715 - 1783, jurist), a housekeeper, a female cook, a coachman, two black seamstresses (aged 16 and 19) and three male servants (aged 12 to 18, one of them black).
 Ana Maria Dorothea Traboe, a countess, resided in another apartment with two maids, the 34-year-old merchant (urtekræmmer) Hans Adolph Høeg, a housekeeper and three of Høeg's employees.